lichess-org/lila-gitpod/docs/Welcome.md

 It will take about 10 minutes.

 Open a new terminal and type `gp url 9663` to get the URL of your dev site.
-See `docs/Developing.md` for test logins and other notes.
+For test logins and other notes, see https://github.com/rosen-score/lila-gitpod/wiki/Developing-within-Gitpod